FAQs: About the Law School

 How many years of study is the J.D. program?

 The J.D. program is a full-time three year program of study.
-The program consists of nine full-time academic quarters and classes begin in September and end in early June.
+The program consists of nine full-time academic quarters and classes begin in late September and end in early June.

 Does the Law School offer a part-time or evening program?

 No, the J.D. program is a full-time program that starts in late September.